Multifaith Housing Initiative: Organization

 MHI is a grassroots coalition of many different faith communities.
 Suzanne Le has been the Executive Director since January 2013 when she took over from Sue Evans who served as Executive Director from 2008 to December 2012.
 The organization is composed of the Board of Directors, the executive committee, 8 working committees, the tenants, and over 100 volunteers.
 External to the organization are the member faith communities (who pay a membership and hold voting rights) and religious patrons and donors.
 In 2016 the membership consisted of over 75 individual congregations from nearly every faith in the Ottawa region.

 The idea for MHI was born in 2000 with the intention of supporting individual local congregations' efforts to develop their land for affordable housing in the Ottawa region.
-In 2004 it re-incorporated itself when the charity's purposes shifted from supporting churches and faith groups develop their land to receiving support from the churches and faith groups while MHI purchased and developed land. their In 2005 it received its first interest-free loan and used it towards the purchase of a five-unit apartment building, its first property acquisition.
+In 2004 it re-incorporated itself when the charity's purposes shifted from supporting churches and faith groups develop their land to receiving support from the churches and faith groups while MHI purchased and developed land.
+In 2005 it received its first interest-free loan and used it towards the purchase of a five-unit apartment building, its first property acquisition.
 By 2014 MHI had a total of three properties: 10 condominium units in Somerset Gardens and 27 units at Blake House in Vanier.
 That same year, MHI was awarded the 2014 Action Ottawa Affordable Housing Request for Proposal (RFP) that has given way to the construction of the Haven in Barrhaven.

 The organization received the CMHC Housing Award in 2008.
 It has received financial support from the Canada – Ontario Affordable Housing Program. the Ontario government, the City of Ottawa, and from the federal Investment Affordable Housing Program.